vinodkumarhs1962/skinspire_V2/Project_docs/tools/revised Patient search.md

 Comprehensive Patient Search Functionality: Design Approach and Migration Plan Executive Summary
-This document outlines a comprehensive strategy for improving the patient search functionality in the SkinSpire Clinic Hospital Management System.
+This document outlines a comprehensive strategy for improving the patient search functionality in the Skinspire Clinic Hospital Management System.
 After reviewing the current implementation and its limitations, we propose a hybrid approach that introduces dedicated name fields while maintaining backward compatibility with existing JSON-based structures.
 The plan includes technical details for database schema evolution, changes to search logic, UI improvements, and a phased migration plan.
 PART 1: Current Patient Search Implementation Analysis 1.1 Current Database Structure
 The current Patient model in the system stores personal information, including names, within a JSON structure: